Chancellor Search

 February 21, 2023 Deadline for full application consideration

-Mid-March, 2023 Confidential first round of interviews with select candidates (ZOOM)
+Mid-March, 2023 Confidential first round of interviews with select candidates

-Mid-April, 2023 Public announcement of finalists
+Week of April 24, 2023 Public announcement of finalists and finalist interviews

 May, 2023 Board Meeting to appoint the next Chancellor